-Social skills is a common concern among parents.
+Social skills are a common concern among parents.
 Often children can have difficulties in making and keeping friends.
 They may be left out of games at lunch, not get invited to other children’s houses or may even be teased by some children.

 In addition to our Social Skills workshop – The Best of Friends - we have prepared the factsheet below to provide more information to parents about social skill sin children.